moondance-labs/tanssi-docs/learn/tanssi/technical-features.md

 Polkadot is a heterogeneous multi-chain ecosystem, where multiple parallel blockchains connect to a central blockchain called the relay chain.
 To provide block production as a service, the Tanssi protocol masterfully orchestrates and designs the interaction between the Tanssi network, the appchains, and Polkadot's relay chain.

-In the Polkadot ecosystem, the Tanssi appchains connected to the relay chain are fully sovereign blockchains, having their own rules, consensus mechanisms, and so forth, and this is the case for the Tanssi network and the appchains deployed through Tanssi as well.
+In the Polkadot ecosystem, the parachains connected to the relay chain are fully sovereign blockchains, having their own rules, consensus mechanisms, and so forth, and this is the case for the Tanssi network and the appchains deployed through Tanssi as well.

 The Tanssi network and the appchains can be considered sibling chains, meaning that there is no hierarchical dependency whatsoever.
 Nevertheless, the Tanssi network and its appchains share the relay chain as a common point.